Babloo7036/CreditCard_recommendation/README.md

 ## 1. Project Overview

 The Credit Card Recommendation System is a web-based application designed to assist users in selecting the most suitable credit cards from a dataset of 20 Indian credit cards.
 The system leverages a conversational agent powered by Groq's Llama3-70b-8192 model to collect user preferences (e.g., income, spending habits, preferred benefits) through a question-and-answer interface.
 It uses a recommendation engine to match user inputs with credit card attributes, displays results with card images via a Streamlit frontend, and stores card data in a SQLite database managed by a Flask backend.
-The project was developed within a 3-day timeline, focusing on functionality, user experience, and deployability on Render.
+This project focusing on functionality, user experience, and deployability on Render.

 **Frontend URL:** [https://creditcard-recommendation-frontend.onrender.com]